 The industry is growing quickly and it’s not planning on slowing down anytime soon.
 It’s predicted that by 2020, CBD sales will reach $450 million and $645 million by 2022.

 It comes in various forms such as gum, oil, skin products, capsules and much more.

-It has also been found to increase brain health, decrease inflammation, and help with chronic pain.
-It's no wonder that CBD is taking the world by storm.
+It has also been found to increase brain health, decrease swelling, and help with chronic pain.
+It’s no wonder that CBD is taking the world by storm.

 If you are using CBD oil products frequently you may have wondered, “Does CBD oil go bad?”

 Just like any natural product, CBD oil comes with a shelf life.
 Read on to find out the shelf life of CBD oil and how you can make it last longer.

 Why does CBD Oil Go Bad?

 Just like with nutrients in food, the cannabinoids found inside the oil degrade over time.